Supplying to Sydney Water

 Use this guide for steps on how to submit service sheets (required for 48* POs with at least one line of type 'Service').

-Submitting Invoices
+Submitting invoices

 Use this guide for steps on how to submit invoices.
 Payment will be made in accordance with the relevant payment terms.

-We will pay suppliers based on:
+We pay suppliers based on:

 • the terms and conditions as per the contractual agreement

-8. Leaving your company (transferring your Ariba admin rights)
+Leaving your company (transferring Ariba admin rights)

-9. Frequently asked questions
+Frequently asked questions

 Check our responses to the most common questions asked by suppliers.